Can I Transfer My Car Loan to My Business?

 If you accept the loan offer, it’s time to close the deal.

-Update Title and Registration (If Necessary): Depending on your state and the lender’s requirements, you might need to update the vehicle’s title and registration to reflect the new lienholder (the business lender).
-This is a crucial step to ensure the vehicle is officially a business asset with the proper security for the new loan.
+- Update Title and Registration: Depending on your state and the lender’s requirements, you’ll need to retitle the vehicle and update its registration to reflect the new lienholder (the business lender).
+This is the step that makes the vehicle officially a business asset with proper security for the new loan.

 Step 7: Adjust Your Business Accounting

-With the loan successfully transferred, make sure your accounting reflects the change.
+With the refinance complete, make sure your accounting reflects the change.

 Key Considerations and Potential Pitfalls

-While transferring a car loan to your business can offer many benefits, it’s not without its challenges.
+While moving a car loan to your business can offer many benefits, it’s not without its challenges.
 Being aware of these can help you navigate the process smoothly.

 Applying for a new loan will involve a hard credit inquiry, which can temporarily lower your credit score.
 This is a standard part of any loan application process.
 If your business is relatively new and you haven’t established business credit, the lender might heavily rely on your personal credit history, impacting it directly.

-LTV Ratio (Loan-to-Value): Lenders will assess the car’s current value against the loan amount.
+Lenders will assess the car’s current value against the loan amount.
 If you owe more on the loan than the car is worth (being “upside down”), it might be harder to get approved or you may need to bring cash to the table to bridge the gap.
-You can check the car’s value using resources like Edmunds.
+An online appraisal tool can give you a quick estimate of where you stand before you apply.

 Adding a car loan increases your business’s overall debt load.
 Ensure that your business can comfortably handle the monthly payments without straining its cash flow.
 Lenders will look at your debt-to-income ratio for the business.

-Insurance Needs: Once the loan is transferred to the business, you may need to adjust your auto insurance policy.
+Once the loan is refinanced under the business, you may need to adjust your auto insurance policy.
 You might need commercial auto insurance or a commercial rider on your existing policy, as business use often carries different risks than personal use.
-Check out resources from the Small Business Administration (SBA on Business Insurance) for guidance.
+The Small Business Administration publishes general guidance on business insurance if you want to research this further before you apply.

 Tools and Resources to Help You